Manassawin2003/Real-Time-Object-Detection/README.md

 After activate environment  type " Jupyter Notebook " to open the code

+Do the Image Collection first then Training and Detection

+After That Run The code step by step.
+If it Error or can't find a Modules, Go download it.

                                See The Statistics of our Train and Evaluate